YassinEldeeb/fire-framework/README.md

 ### Understand Your Tax Code

 First off, know the tax laws like the back of your hand or get a professional who does.
 There are deductions, credits, and allowances that most people don't even know exist.
 It's not about bending the rules; it's about knowing them well enough to make them work for you.
+Go to your government taxes website and start reading as much as you can.
+I can tell you from experience, knowing Egypt and US tax code so well, that I do know legal deductions and loopholes when I told my tax advisors about, they had no idea about them, and applauded me for discovering them.

 ### Legally Saving on Income Taxes